-- To familiarize with Indian Constitution and Governance of our country. - To apprise on human rights, local and International and redressal mechanism. - To provide important aspect of corporate laws. - To give an introduction of important industrial and labour laws of our country. - To provide an exposure on laws on contracting and arbitration. - To give an overview on intellectual property related laws.
+- To describe the Indian Constitution and Governance of our country. - To explain human rights, local and International and redressal mechanism. - To discuss the important aspects of Corporate laws. - To state the importance of industrial and labour laws of our country. - To present the laws on contracts and arbitration. - To state the importance of laws related to intellectual property.